-Course Information and FAQ:
+Field Day Information and FAQ:

 Questions?
-Please contact registration coordinator Kayla Rankin at 937-365-1935 or email firstname.lastname@example.org
+Please contact our Office Manager, Seth Oglesby at 937-365-1935 or email firstname.lastname@example.org

 Should I prepare for insects?
-We experience very few to no mosquitoes and no black flies.
-You may encounter ticks in the open fields, and chiggers in tall grass if you choose to wander off trail (which is a good reason not to), and a few deer flies in low moist areas.
+We experience very few to no mosquitoes and no black flies at most of our field trip locations.
+You may encounter ticks just about anywhere, and chiggers in tall grass, especially if you choose to wander off trail (which is a good reason not to), and a few deer flies in low moist areas.
 No exposure to at least some insects in southern Ohio is not a realistic expectation for outdoor fieldwork so come prepared.
 Since we DO have deer ticks in southern Ohio, please read below.

 - Pain areas: in the joints or muscles